It takes an exceptional community hospital to support an extraordinary community.

 New CT Scanner – Completed!

 In 2019 at new CT Scanner was installed at FMH.
 The Force CT Scanner offers the industry’s fastest and most versatile scan capabilities.
 And it’s fast!
 The Force can scan the entire heart in less than one heartbeat and can perform an entire body scan in under two seconds.
 That means with many exams, patients will not have to hold their breath.
 FMH is happy to be able to provide this cutting edge technology at our community hospital.
 Unrestricted gifts to the Hospital Foundation helped make this equipment purchase possible.

 The Simulation Education Department at Fairbanks Memorial Hospital is more than what you might think.
 This department helps to keep medical personal practiced and certified so that they are prepared for all situations.
 This FMH department extends beyond the Hospital walls to offer training to the EMT Training program as well.
 This kind of hands on training is made to be as realistic as possible so that healthcare professionals are able to react in the moment to any situation they face.

-A major fundraising campaign we will kick off in October 2019 will be for Behavioral Health services in Fairbanks.
+Taking off the Mask, a gala to benefit behavioral health care in Fairbanks was held on October 26, 2019 to kick off the behavioral health fundraising campaign.
 Our local behavioral health care system is in crisis.
 Access to services has declined.
 This crisis affects businesses, families, patients, children and our justice system.
 We cannot rely on sources outside our community to resolve this problem.
-It must begin with the community itself.
-A Gala benefiting behavioral health services in Fairbanks will take place and kick off our campaign on October 26, 2019.
-We are asking for help from the community to solve this problem in our community.
+We are asking for your support to make a difference.